 Psychological and Sociological Studies

 Research in psychology and sociology has provided evidence supporting the concept of a collective consciousness.
-Studies on social norms, group behavior, and cultural transmission demonstrate how shared beliefs and behaviors are propagated within societies.
+Studies on social norms, group behaviour, and cultural transmission demonstrate how shared beliefs and behaviours are propagated within societies.

 For instance, research on social conformity, such as Solomon Asch’s conformity experiments, shows how individuals are influenced by the collective opinions of a group, even when those opinions contradict personal beliefs or objective reality.
 This indicates that a collective mindset can shape individual actions and decisions.